wfalkwallace/TAFS/README.md

 	- Arguments: Path, Content
 	- Exceptions: Path not found; Not a text file.

-__Tasks:__
+###Tasks:

-- Come up with the design for this system.
+- [x] Come up with the design for this system.
 Full implementation is not required, but only to the level which you feel is a “proof of concept”.
-- Show a sketch of implementation of the Move operation.
+- [x] Show a sketch of implementation of the Move operation.
-- Explicitly implement the property Size.
+- [x] Explicitly implement the property Size.

+---

+#####Lessons Learned:
+1. Probably would've been much easier to make a tree/graph and an _element_ object with a type _attribute_; it would get rid of all of the class.forName junk.
+It would've been easier to traverse and check path validity also.
+Next episode of code golf…
+2. Might have been useful to implement equals/hashcode/comparable by name and cut a loop from each of the searches; that would simplify the traversal/search as well, cutting down on conditionals.